UK Council for Psychotherapy

 Relationship counselling London, marriage change, how to change in a relationship, change relationship, how to change a relationship, relationship change, change in relationship, changing marriage, relationships change, changing relationship, changes in marriage, marriage changes, relationship changes, changes in relationship, when the relationship changes, how to change your relationship, change your relationship, transition relationship

 Responding To Challenges Some people view their life and relationships like a journey.
 We may have to face and respond to painful challenges, crisis on the way to making the relationship work better and thrive, so it's no longer stuck.
+And often a relationship crisis can be a message, turning point towards healing, deepening our relationship.
 Even if it seems impossible, we may want to rise to the challenge, face and overcome our obstacles.
 We can be heart-broken in the relationship or after its ending.
 The dilemma of "should I stay in the relationship or end it" can be very real sometimes, as may making our relationship work, transform, grow.
 "Getting by" and "making do" in the relationship, may no longer be enough.
 If there was an affair there will be challenges ahead for both of us.
 How, and whether, to revive it may be a challenge and these concerns can be brought to light in the relationship counselling and marriage therapy.
 (See also Continuing Or Ending The Relationship Or Marriage Counselling)

 Relationship Growth, Transformation